What’s the best Wacom tablet for your needs? Understanding the Intuos and Intuos Pro lines

 Top pick: Intuos Pro Pen and Touch Medium.
 It’s the most versatile and most comfortable to use.
 You can use with a small or large monitor, and its high resolution makes it ideal for single or multiple displays.
 It’s large enough to allow comfortable arm movement and long strokes, but portable enough to fit into a laptop bag or backpack.
 Most Wacom tablet reviews agree on this.

 Of course, it’s about what you’re happy with–some prefer the larger or smaller one.
-But the Medium is a favorite among many artists, designers, and photographers feel the Pro Medium is the best Wacom tablet.
+But many artists, designers, and photographers feel the Pro Medium is the best Wacom tablet.